Clark County School District

 Magnet Schools and Career & Technical Academies

 In 1993, Mabel Hoggard, Clark High School, and the Las Vegas Academy were the first magnet programs to open in the Las Vegas Valley.
 Because of the tremendous success of our magnet programs, the demand has greatly exceeded the available seats for students.
 Since 2014, CCSD has added even more magnet schools and programs to provide more choice and access for the students of CCSD.
-There are currently 42 Magnet, CTA, and Select school campuses including ten elementary schools, ten middle schools, and twenty-two high schools.
+There are currently 43 Magnet, CTA, and select school campuses including:

 Five CCSD Select Schools provide families with additional school choice options: Bonanza High School, Chaparral High School, Mojave High School, Silverado High School and Western High School.